Peace and Love – Never Trust anyone over 30 – Power to the People – Make Love, – Not War – Give Peace a Chance – Drop

 Don’t misunderstand my meaning though, I am all for people working toward abundance, being successful, and having as much money as they earn.
 I am, however, dead against corrupted, greedy practices in order to achieve that success.
-I am against the flat out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same underhanded practices.
-This new uprising wasn’t about poor people wanting to grab a piece of the pie.
+I am against the flat-out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same underhanded practices.
+The recent uprisings weren’t about poor people wanting to grab a piece of the pie.
 Many wealthy people were in the streets protesting, or broadcasting their support.
-Michael Moore, Keith Olbermann, Natalie Portman, David Crosby and Graham Nash to name a few.
+Michael Moore, Keith Olbermann, Natalie Portman, David Crosby, and Graham Nash, to name a few.
 So, even though the tie-die, faded jeans, headbands, beads, and flower power are different, maybe the turmoil and uprisings in the twenty-first century will make a better future possible.

 Well, just listen to me.
 I guess the hippie is still there.